-Section 12.6 In view of Section 5 above, the City will attempt to assign the President to a normal Monday through Friday work schedule.
-Availability of shift, training and skills of the employee shall be factors considered by the City in making such a shift assignment decision.
+Section 12.6 In view of Section 12.5 above, the City will attempt to assign the President to a normal Monday through Friday work schedule.
+Availability of shifts, as well as the training and skills of the employee shall be factors considered by the City in making such a shift assignment decision.

-Section 12.7 Except as provided within Sections 12.4 and 12.5, the City agrees to provide one (1) work shift (based on the employee's regular work shift) time off with pay per week for one (1) duly elected Vice President of Local No.1180 to attend to the duties of that office.
-When this Vice President is elected, the Vice President shall inform his/her direct supervisor of which day of the week will be designated for the performance of Vice Presidential duties.
-This designated day shall be the day for the Vice President to perform those duties unless agreed to otherwise by the supervisor.
-It is understood that the Vice President's hours shall not be affected (increased) by the Vice-President's participation as a steward, grievance committee member or any other role which would normally include specified time off.
-The City agrees to provide a maximum of one-half (1/2) shift time off with pay per week for the duly elected Recording Secretary Treasurer and one-half shift off with pay per week for the duly elected Recording Secretary of Local No.1180 to attend to the duties of those offices, provided that the Secretary Treasurer, Recording Secretary, and any Chief Steward are from separate work units.
-All hours worked (per this section) conducting Union business during the employee's normal work schedule shall count as regular hours worked for the purposes of calculating overtime.
+Section 12.7 Except as provided within Sections 12.4 and 12.5, the City agrees to provide one (1) work shift (based on the employee's regular work shift and operational need) time off with pay per week for one (1) duly elected Vice President of Local No. 1180 to attend to the duties of that office.

+- A. When this Vice-President is elected, the Vice-President shall inform his/hertheir direct supervisor of which day of the week will be designated for the performance of Vice-Presidential duties. - B. This designated day shall be the day for the Vice-President to perform those duties unless agreed to otherwise by the supervisor or based upon the declaration of an emergency, staffing or operational needs, as determined by management. - C. It is understood that the Vice President's hours shall not be affected (increased) by the Vice-President's participation as a steward, grievance committee member or any other role which would normally include specified time off.

+Section 12.8 The City agrees to provide a maximum of one-half (1/2) shift time off with pay per week for the duly elected Secretary Treasurer and one-half shift off with pay per week for the duly elected Recording Secretary of Local No. 1180 to attend to the duties of those offices, provided that the Secretary Treasurer, Recording Secretary, and any Chief Steward are from separate work units.
+Continuity of operations should an emergency be declared, or based upon operational or staffing needs, will be considered as it affects designated Union Business days and times.
+The Union will be notified of any changes to Union business days as soon as reasonably possible.

+Section 12.9 All hours worked (per this section) conducting Union business during the employee's normal work schedule shall count as regular hours worked for the purposes of calculating overtime.
+All hours worked (per this section) will be spent conducting Union business and it is the Employee's responsibility to accurately track, report, and submit time worked in the City's timekeeping system.
+Employees are responsible to approving their time worked, including time spent conducting Union business, and such approval is the attestation by the employee that the information provided is a true and correct representation of the time spent conducting Union business.

-Section 12.8 The duly elected President and Vice President of Local No. 1180 of the American Federation of State, County and Municipal Employees work groups may be from any of the AFSCME Units and shall preside over all bargaining groups of AFSCME.
+Section 12.10 The duly elected President and Vice President of Local No. 1180 of the American Federation of State, County and Municipal Employees work groups may be from any of the AFSCME Units and shall preside over all bargaining groups of AFSCME.